-I am so grateful to my Patreon Patrons, whose monthly financial support makes it possible for me to take time to document my art archives.
+I am so grateful to my Patreon Patrons, whose monthly financial support makes it possible for me to continue making art as a vaccinated but Covid-vulnerable disabled person.